DM-MachineLearning/TargetBased-Generation-Diffusion/README.md

 Train: `python -m pharmadiff.main experiment=plinder dataset.use_sample_cache=True train.num_workers=4 train.n_epochs=2`

-Generation: "Find Out" (Having reached that stage yet:)
+Generation: "Find Out" (Haven't reached that stage yet:)

 ### The current configuration is just to use the 1000 entries (hardcoded), and these can be changed.
 Many other fine-tune knobs also reside in configs/.
 Storage path can also be changed.